 Part of the reason is that many companies – especially smaller and mid-sized ones – don’t yet realize the laws have been changed.
 Some are still reluctant to deal with non-German workers.
 “Many of the people leaving Britain are now going to Holland,” says Kerstin Hattar, recruiting director at Manpower.
 “They can speak English there, and Dutch companies are more flexible.”
 Even among the new arrivals, not everyone is happy.
 Julian Baladurage, co-founder of MBJ, a cloud services start-up he moved to Berlin after the Brexit vote, is taking most of his staff back to London.
 “We’d need three full-time accountants just to deal with the bureaucracy here,” he says.
 To hedge against the risk of London turning sour, he’ll outsource more work and keep a few people in Berlin.

 As attractive as Germany has become for immigrants, the competition for the world’s best and brightest remains fierce.
 “The war for talent has only begun,” Manpower’s Hattar says.
 But for the first time ever, Germany stands a chance at winning.

-Stefan Theil is the executive editor of Handelsblatt Global Magazine.
+This article first appeared in the Summer 2017 issue of Handelsblatt Global Magazine.
+Stefan Theil is the magazine’s executive editor.
 Tal Rimon and Christopher Cermak from Handelsblatt Global contributed to this report.
-To reach the author: email@example.com.
+To reach the author: firstname.lastname@example.org.